 Below we take some of this data and present it in graphical form.
 We update it ahead of each priority setting cycle, and hope that it will be helpful as guidance in priority setting surveys and meetings.
 There are limitations, though.
 Crimes are placed in 14 categories which do not mirror the community-based concerns in our survey.
 Also, data relating to speeding and parking are not captured, and our surveys tell us every quarter that these are matters of particular concern to residents.
 Similarly, another category of high concern, cyber crime and fraud, is recorded elsewhere.
 Nonetheless, we feel it provides useful context.

 Incidences of Crime ranked by Category

-Below we show incidences of reported crime ranked by category.
-Violence against a person and sexual offences tend to be the most prevalent form of crime.
+Below we show incidences of reported crime ranked by category in the 12 months to September 2020.
+Violence against a person including sexual offences tend to be the most prevalent form of crime.
 Anti-social behaviour generally ranks highly, though technically not a crime.
 To an extent this is because these are ‘catch-all’ categories: ‘violence against a person’ can include everything from name-calling to murder; anti-social behaviour also covers a lot of offences and behaviours.
 ‘Other theft’ includes theft from a person, robbery, bicycle theft, shoplifting – in fact all theft outside those reported as Burglary.

 It is a good thing that Drugs and Weapons Possession are consistently towards the bottom of the list.
 The fact that Drugs in particular tends to rank higher in our priority surveys reflects the fear of these things, the potential harm they can cause, and the fact that they can be triggers for other forms of crime.

 Reported Burglaries, 2017-2020

 Burglary is regularly the greatest concern expressed within the Priority surveys, and has therefore been a ‘top 3’ priority since the inception of Chiltern Community Forum.
 There is GOOD NEWS on this score: in the Police reporting year to end-March 2020, there was a pleasing 1% reduction in total Burglaries compared to the prior year.
 Burglary numbers been below trend during the lockdown, and in June and July were at or close to historic lows.

 Reported Drug Crimes, 2017-2020